 Mark was a bright student, an alumnus of a reputed school in Colombo, and a graduate of the prestigious General Sir John Kotelawala Defence University.
 One of the most intelligent men I have ever met.
 He was the husband of a beautiful woman.
 He had almost everything he needed.
 If he lacked anything that was pride.
 He did not possess the prideful attitude commonly found among most men like him.
 It is also obvious from the comments left by his superiors, colleagues, and subordinates on his Facebook timeline followed by his death.

 Above all, he chose to seek counsel for his problems instead of maintaining a false façade of a perfect lifestyle.
 He was such a humble person that he trusted the counsel of a young Pastor like me when he had the freedom to choose a much senior person.
-I must confess Mark’s behavior challenged me because I am not as humble as him.
+I must confess Mark’s behaviour challenged me because I am not as humble as him.
 I often find myself concealing my problems because I am too proud to even admit that I have a problem.
 Mark showed me it’s not embarrassing to seek help.
 It is what smart people do.

 Mark was the epitome of Simplicity